The Secret to Maintaining a Great Sex Life

 The effort we put into having an affair (because we have allowed our sex life to become mundane) should be put back into maintaining the sexual connection we once had with our partner.

-The effort we put into going to work to buy more things to fill up our homes which do nothing for our life should be put into working on our sex life – make less money but make more effort to spend time as lovers, to spend time in bed, to spend time giving and receiving a connection instead of spending money in a mall that does nothing for our love life or our sex life.
+The effort we put into going to work to buy more things to fill up our homes which do nothing for our life should be put into working on our sex life and use of sex toys – make less money but make more effort to spend time as lovers, to spend time in bed, to spend time giving and receiving a connection instead of spending money in a mall that does nothing for our love life or our sex life.

 The effort we put into arguing, judging or feeling unsatisfied with our sex life should be turned around and flipped into satisfying our partner.

-We have a choice with sex.
+We have a choice with sex and use of sex toys.
 We can either choose to give up and stray, or we can make the decision to work at what we have and make sure that we are giving as good (or more) than we get.